-Actually, science shows that your chances of conceiving are highest two days before ovulation.
+Actually, a large study of over 7,000 menstrual cycles from 2000 showed that your chances of conceiving are highest during the 2 – 3 days before ovulation.
 As mentioned above, the actual moment of ovulation—when the egg is released from the ovary—takes only a moment.
 But, because the egg survives for a short time, your chances of conceiving are better if the sperm have already made their way up to the fallopian tube where they can readily fertilize the egg.

-A study from 1998 confirmed this timing after they observed conception rates from couples who had intercourse during the fertile window.
+An earlier study from 1995 had similar findings, observing conception rates from couples who had intercourse during the fertile window.
 The conception rate was 36 percent two days before ovulation and 34 percent the day before ovulation.
-For comparison, intercourse three, four, or five days before ovulation had an 8 – 17 percent chance of conception1.
+For comparison, intercourse three, four, or five days before ovulation had an 8 – 17 percent chance of conception.

 Fact 3: Odds of conceiving on day of ovulation is… tricky

-That same study from 1998 also assessed odds of conceiving on the day of ovulation, and the answer was tricky: Intercourse on day of ovulation had a high conception rate (36 percent), BUT it also had the higher rate of pregnancy loss.
+A study from 1998 assessed odds of conceiving on the day of ovulation, and the answer was tricky: Intercourse on day of ovulation had a high conception rate, but it also had the higher rate of pregnancy loss.
 The researchers speculated that this potentially has to do with the fact that the egg has been around too long before sperm could successfully fertilize it, but more research is needed to know for sure.

 Bottom line?
 Knowing your cycle is always a good idea for making the most of your fertility calendar so you can time intercourse as accurately as possible to know when the best time is to get pregnant.

-Fact 4: hCG rescues the rest of the follicle after ovulation
+Fact 4: Human Chorionic Gonadotropin (hCG) rescues the follicle after ovulation

 Wondering what happens to the rest of the follicle after ovulation?
 After the mature egg awaits fertilization, the rest of the follicle becomes the corpus luteum, which secretes progesterone and maintains the built-up uterine lining.
 If implantation doesn’t occur, then the corpus luteum shrinks, progesterone levels drop, and your period begins.

-BUT, if implantation occurs, then hCG levels will rise, “rescuing” the corpus luteum and keeping progesterone levels up, supporting the uterine lining and leading to the missed period aka an early sign of possible pregnancy.
+BUT, if implantation occurs, then hCG levels will rise, “rescuing” the corpus luteum so that it can continue to secrete progesterone, supporting the uterine lining and leading to the missed period aka an early sign of possible pregnancy.

 Fact 5: LH surges can vary from woman-to-woman

 After the surge in LH, ovulation happens about 12 – 24 hours later.
-But, how long the LH surge lasts can vary from woman-to-woman.
+But, how long the LH surge lasts can vary considerably from woman to woman or even within the same woman from cycle to cycle.
 While researchers are still trying to understand why, it’s important to know that this variability can make it difficult to interpret at-home LH tests.
 If you have a short LH surge, you might miss the peak.
 If you have a long LH surge, you can get days of positive tests.

 Fact 6: It’s possible to experience bleeding without ovulating